sonic-pi-net/sonic-pi/BUILD-WINDOWS.md

   correctly
-- If you're already familiar with Visual Studio you should be able to take the existing solution file from within the `build` directory and build things with that).
+- If you're already familiar with Visual Studio you should be able to take the existing solution file from within the `build` directory and build things with that.
 - For Ruby to work correctly with systems that have their locale set to Arabic, you need to modify the registry.rb in your Ruby install to force the locale to UTF-8.
 For more information see: